 1. Internet Service

 Additionally, if you want faster speeds in general, you should try to get fiber optic internet, as it delivers the best reliability thanks to the fiber optic cable.
-Moreover, if the Google fiber internet isn't available in your area, you can still opt for fast speeds through a broadband connection.
+Moreover, if Google Fiber Internet isn't available in your area, you can still opt for fast speeds through a broadband connection.
 Check with your broadband service provider to find the fastest plan offered.